10 Ways to Respond to Dementia Hallucinations in Seniors

 1. Determine if a response is needed

-The first step is to determine whether the hallucination is bothering your older adult.
+The first step is determining whether the hallucination is bothering your older adult.

-If it’s pleasant, you might not want to respond or call attention to it.
+You might not want to respond or call attention if it's pleasant.

 Just know and accept that it’s a dementia symptom and thankfully isn’t causing distress.

-If the hallucination is upsetting them or causing them to do something unsafe, then it’s time to quickly step in to provide comfort or redirect to a safe activity.
+If the hallucination is upsetting them or causing them to do something unsafe, it’s time to quickly intervene to provide comfort or redirect them to a safe activity.

 2. Stay calm and don’t argue or try to convince using logic

-When someone is having a dementia hallucination, it’s important to stay calm and avoid contradicting them.
+When someone is having a dementia hallucination, it’s essential to stay calm and avoid contradicting them.

 What they’re seeing is a dementia symptom and is very real to them.

-In fact, knowing that you don’t believe them might make them even more upset and agitated.
+Knowing that you don’t believe them might make them even more upset.

 If they’re calm enough to explain, it may also help to understand what they’re seeing.
-Listen carefully and try to pick up clues to what they’re seeing.
+Listen carefully and try to pick up clues.

-But keep in mind that dementia damage in the brain may affect their ability to use the correct words.
+But keep in mind that dementia damage to the brain may affect the person's ability to use the correct words.
 For example, they could unintentionally say cabbages when they mean green cushions.

 3. Validate their feelings and provide reassurance